Why I use TailwindCSS despite the controversy

 Extensibility and developer experience

 Tailwind’s configuration system makes it incredibly easy to extend the framework with your own custom utilities, variants, and design tokens.
 The developer experience is enhanced through excellent IntelliSense support, comprehensive documentation, and a vibrant ecosystem of plugins and tools.
-The framework also provides powerful features like arbitrary value support (using square brackets like w-[123px]) and just-in-time compilation that generates styles on-demand as you author your templates.
+The framework also provides powerful features like arbitrary value support (using square brackets like w-[123px]) and just-in-time compilation that generates styles on-demand as you author your templates (without ever writing any CSS!).

 Verbose, non-semantic class naming

 One of the most common criticisms of Tailwind is that it produces HTML that’s difficult to read due to long strings of utility classes.
 Instead of semantic class names like .navbar or .section-heading, you’ll see classes like flex items-center justify-between px-4 py-2 bg-blue-500 text-white rounded-lg.
-To many developers, this feels like a regression to the bad old days of inline styling, where presentation logic was mixed directly with markup.
+To many developers, this feels like a regression to inline styling, where presentation logic was mixed directly with markup.

 Compare these two approaches for creating a navigation bar: